sbabcoc/Settings/README.md

 ### Composition of configurations

-The **SettingsCore** class extends **CompositeConfiguration**, using the facilities provided by this class to produce an aggregated configuration from three sources in the following order of precedence:
+The **SettingsCore** class extends [CompositeConfiguration](https://commons.apache.org/proper/commons-configuration/apidocs/org/apache/commons/configuration2/CompositeConfiguration.html), using the facilities provided by this class to produce an aggregated configuration from three sources in the following order of precedence:

 1. System properties
 2. (optional) Stored properties, typically from a properties file